 LOCATION Pacific Crest Innovation Academy shares facilities with Mill A Schoolin Cook, Washington, in the heart of the Columbia River Gorge.
 All Pacific Crest Innovation Academy classes are taught on-site.

 FACULTY Pacific Crest Innovation Academy instructors are highly-qualified adjunct professors who value relationships in the learning experience.
-In addition to classroom lectures, each of our instructors mentors and tutors individual students for several hours each week.
+In addition to classroom lectures, each of our instructors serves as a faculty mentor for tutors individual students and is available during office hours each week.

 HISTORY In 2015, community residents became aware of an opportunity for non-high school districts to create an in-district high school option for local students.
 Over the next nine months, a team of volunteers worked together to research, dream, and design a 21st century model high school program.
 In 2016, these volunteers presented their proposal to the Mill A School Board.
 The Mill A School District and a neighboring non-high district, Mount Pleasant School District, agreed to join this audacious plan.
 Together, the districts filed an application to create Pacific Crest Innovation Academy, and in February 2017 they received approval from the State of Washington Office of Superintendent of Public Instruction.
 During the summer of 2017, instructors were selected for the various PCIA courses, and the first year of study at PCIA began on August 30, 2017.